 The false negative problem is just as bad going the other direction.
 Text that's been lightly paraphrased or run through even basic humanization tools passes ZeroGPT easily.
 After QuillBot paraphrasing, ZeroGPT's detection dropped to only 50% of text flagged as AI.
 This means the detector is simultaneously too aggressive with human text and too lenient with processed AI text: the worst possible combination.

 For educators, this unreliability creates serious legal exposure.
-You can't accuse a student of academic dishonesty based on a tool that flags human writing 20-26% of the time.
-Students have sued universities over false AI accusations (Yale, Adelphi University, University of Michigan), and ZeroGPT's accuracy record wouldn't survive a legal challenge.
-The Liang et al. (2023) Stanford study makes this even more concerning: AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated.
-Nearly 1 in 5 were unanimously misclassified by all 7 detectors tested.
+You can't accuse a student of academic dishonesty based on a tool that flags human writing around 1 in 5 times.
+Students have sued universities over false AI accusations, and the courts are starting to agree: in February 2026 a New York court sided with an Adelphi University student whose paper was flagged as AI by a single detector, ordering his record expunged and calling the accusation "without valid basis and devoid of reason."
+Similar cases are pending against Yale and the University of Michigan.
+The Liang et al. (2023) Stanford study makes this even more concerning: AI detectors flagged 61.22% of TOEFL essays by non-native English speakers as AI-generated, and nearly 1 in 5 were unanimously misclassified by all seven detectors tested.
 ZeroGPT measures perplexity (how predictable word choices are), and non-native writers naturally use simpler, more predictable vocabulary.
-The tool literally penalizes you for not being a native English speaker.
+The tool effectively penalizes you for not being a native English speaker.

 ZeroGPT also publishes no methodology, no datasets, and no model update notes.
 Unlike GPTZero (which posts detailed release notes) or Winston AI (which published a 10,000-text benchmark dataset), ZeroGPT provides zero evidence for its 98% claim.
 No independent study has come close to replicating that number.